CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-2.md

 </table>

 ### wizardMode
 If the `immersive` column is missing or set to `false`, then the UI reverts to *non-immersive* mode.
 In this case, there is a **Home** page which shows all sightings.
-The user returns to this screen after saving a sighting.
+The user returns to this page after saving a sighting.

 <table class="xlsTable">
   <thead>